EYFS

 Pupils learn through a balance of child-initiated and adult-directed activities and challenges.
 The weekly Reception timetables are carefully structured so that children have directed teaching in English, Mathematics and Phonics every day.
 We also ensure regular Circle Time/PSHE sessions using the whole school initiatives; SCARF, ‘myHappyminds’ and ‘Building Learning Power’ (metacognition).
 We introduce different learning powers and link them to the characteristics of effective learning.
 During continuous provision times, we encourage the children to use the ‘plan-do-review’ cycle.
 This cycle enables children to make independent choices, plan how to manage their time during a session and assess their experiences at the end of the session.

-We create a ‘language rich’ environment through the use of songs, nursery rhymes, stories and by providing time for quality interactions between adults and children as well as between peers.
+We create a ‘language rich’ environment through the use of songs, nursery rhymes, poems, stories and by providing time for quality interactions between adults and children as well as between peers.
 We plan daily ‘Word Aware’ and ‘Concept Cat’ sessions to increase the children’s vocabulary.
 Our aim is to enhance children’s language by introducing new words, exploring words read in books and talking about the meaning.
-Concept cat also introduces a story using different words to encourage children to use it in their play, the videos help children to develop the concepts we use in everyday language.
-We involve parents with this, informing them of the words we are focusing on and asking them to use these at home with their child.
+Concept Cat also introduces a story using different words to encourage children to use it in their play, the videos help children to develop the concepts we use in everyday language.
+We also plan sessions each week in 'Drawing Club', with a focus on developing language and vocabulary, writing and maths through drawing, based on different stories.

 The children learn nursery rhymes and develop their mathematical thinking through direct teaching and exploration.
 Our ‘mathematically rich’ environment is designed to help our children to become confident mathematicians who can apply what they have learnt to real life experiences.
 It is created through interactive areas, use of everyday actions and routines which provide opportunities for development of counting and a feel for number, and the use of a lot of practical, hands-on apparatus.